17 Personal Coincidence Stories

 All of us experience coincidences at one time or another.
 Some are more amazing and thought-provoking than others, but each leaves a lasting impression on us about the synchronicity of the universe and how random things can happen to us.
-These surreptitious occurrences remind us of the universe’s synchronicity and the randomness of events that can occur.
-These moments often fill us with a profound sense of wonder about the world around us.
+These surreptitious occurrences remind us of the universe’s synchronicity and the randomness of events that can occur, and often fill us with a profound sense of wonder about the world around us.

 This post contains affiliate links.
 Please read our disclosure.